tainacan/tainacan-wiki/dev/README.md

 This is a non-exhaustive list of the most important topics you should look into:

-- [WP_Query](https://developer.wordpress.org/reference/classes/wp_query/ ":ignore") class - This is the heart of WordPress, the class that gives you the interface fo query for posts in the database.
+- [WP_Query](https://developer.wordpress.org/reference/classes/wp_query/ ":ignore") class - This is the heart of WordPress, the class that gives you the interface to query for posts in the database.
 All interaction with the database in Tainacan uses this class.
 - [Custom Post types](https://wordpress.org/support/article/post-types/ ":ignore") and [taxonomies](https://codex.wordpress.org/Taxonomies ":ignore") - All Tainacan entities, such as collections, metadata, filters and items, are WordPress Custom post types.
 To understand how WordPress handles custom post types and custom taxonomies is very helpful.
 - [The Loop](https://developer.wordpress.org/themes/basics/the-loop/ ":ignore") - One of the main WordPress elements used to interact through posts.
-Useful specially if you are tweaking with themes.
+Useful especially if you are tweaking with themes.
 - [Template Tags](https://developer.wordpress.org/themes/basics/template-tags/ ":ignore") - Simple functions used by theme developers to display dynamic content.
-Usually these function are used inside "The Loop" and Tainacan implements [it's own Template tags](https://github.com/tainacan/tainacan/blob/develop/src/classes/theme-helper/template-tags.php ":ignore").
+Usually, these function are used inside "The Loop" and Tainacan implements [it's own Template tags](/dev/template-tags.md).
 - [Template Hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/ ":ignore") - Crucial if working with themes.
 - Custom queries and loops - Based on the topics above, it is good to understand how to build custom queries and loops to list posts.